josue6368/josue6368/README.md

 ### 👨‍🚀 Hi there,

-I'm a cybersecurity professional with a strong interest in SOC operations, threat detection, and hands-on security projects.
-I have experience working with tools like Splunk, Wazuh, Wireshark, Nmap, and Kali Linux, and I’m focused on continuing to build my skills in blue teaming, threat hunting, and incident response.
+I'm a cybersecurity professional with a strong interest in SOC operations, threat detection, network security monitoring, and hands-on security projects.
+I have experience working with tools such as Splunk, Zeek, Wazuh, Sysmon, Wireshark, Nmap, and Kali Linux, and I’m focused on continuing to build my skills in blue teaming, threat hunting, detection engineering, and incident response.

 ---